msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

         rate = context.CalculateShippingRate(10.0, "New York", "Los Angeles");

-**Template Method** defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+**3.9.
+Template Method** defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
  Applicability :
   - you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.
   - you have several classes that contain almost identical algorithms with some minor differences.
 As a result, you might need to modify all classes when the algorithm changes.

 Example:

        public abstract class TrainingCourse